• Skip to primary navigation

 Instructions

-• Add 700ml water and salt.
-Turn on the heat to low.
+• Measure 700ml water into a saucepan.
+Turn on the heat and bring the water to a boil.

-• Cut the palm sugar into small pieces.
-Grate it if it is too hard to cut.
+• To make the syrup, cut the palm sugar into small pieces.
+Grate it if it is too hard to cut (see Note 4).

 • Place it in a pan and add 5 tablespoons of water.